Fair usage of the Loco API

 Emergency measures are deployed when busy websites or popular apps overwhelm our service by abusing the API.
 Measures include cached responses and slowed response times.
 Depending on the nature of the traffic, this may be done at IP level, per API key or per project.

-Data from the Export API will not be stale by default.
-Your requests will return the latest translations directly from the database under normal circumstances.
-However, if we detect abuse for a particular API key (e.g. embedded calls from a mobile app) we may start sending cached responses.
+Under normal circumstances, data from the Export API will be the latest translations, pulled directly from the database.
+If we detect abuse for a particular API key (e.g. embedded calls from a mobile app) we may start sending cached responses.
 The duration of the cache will reflect the level of unauthorized traffic hitting our servers.

-When responses are slowed down, you will receive the data at a reduced transfer rate.
+When responses are slowed down, you'll receive data at a reduced transfer rate.
 For example a maximum of 10KB per second.
 In these instances the response header will contain a warning message.
 To have the restrictions lifted, please adjust your API usage and get in contact with us.